Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Introduction

-Sagan and coauthors \cite{problem_find_pattern, S3_patterns_list, BloomSagan} initiated the study of \emph{small} symmetrically avoided sets.
-By the Robinson-Schensted correspondence, the singletons $\Pi = \{\iota_k\}$ and $\Pi = \{\delta_k\}$, consisting of the increasing and the decreasing element, respectively, are symmetrically avoided (see \cite[Section 2]{S3_patterns_list} for details).
-Furthermore, for these sets, $S_n(\Pi)$ is Schur-positive.
-Bloom and Sagan \cite[Theorem 2.3]{BloomSagan} proved that these are the only symmetrically avoided singletons.
+Sagan and coauthors~\cite{problem_find_pattern, S3_patterns_list, BloomSagan} initiated the study of \emph{small} symmetrically avoided sets.
+Using the Robinson---Schensted correspondence, it can be shown that the singleton sets $\Pi = \{\iota_k\}$ and $\Pi = \{\delta_k\}$, which consist of the increasing and decreasing elements, respectively, are symmetrically avoided (see~\cite[Section 2]{S3_patterns_list} for more details).
+Furthermore, it can be shown that $S_n(\Pi)$ is Schur-positive for these singleton sets.
+Bloom and Sagan~\cite[Theorem 2.3]{BloomSagan} proved that these are the only symmetrically avoided singleton sets.